72 Biology

 Textbooks

-Applied Bioinformatics (CC BY) by David A. Hendrix
+Applied Bioinformatics by David A. Hendrix (CC BY).

 From Oregon State University.
 Please note that this is the first edition of the text.
 Applied Bioinformatics is frequently updated, and the current edition may be downloaded from the Applied Bioinformatics site.

-Biology LibreTexts Library (CC BY-NC-SA) by various
+Biology LibreTexts Library by various (CC BY-NC-SA).

 A collection of open textbooks, assignments, and other educational resources on biology subjects.

-This is a Canadian created resourceBumble bees of Unama’ki (CC BY-NC-SA) by Hannah Kosick
+This is a Canadian created resourceBumble bees of Unama’ki by Hannah Kosick (CC BY-NC-SA).

 This buzzing guide for naturalists introduces the young and the young at heart to bumble bees in Cape Breton.
 Through interactive quizzes, videos, and text, readers learn all about bumble bees in their community and discover what they can do to protect them.

-Concepts of Biology (CC-BY) by Charles Molnar and Jane Gair
+Concepts of Biology by Charles Molnar and Jane Gair (CC-BY).

-Environmental Biology (CC- BY) by Joni Baumgarten
+Environmental Biology by Joni Baumgarten (CC-BY).

 This open textbook covers the most salient environmental issues from a biological perspective.
 The text is designed for an introductory-level college science course or as a course for non-science majors.
 Topics include the fundamentals of ecology, biodiversity, pollution, climate change, food production, and human population growth and the biological concepts that allow a student to understand the large challenges facing our society.